 2. Mrs. Dursley decides to pay a visit at the virtual store of Magnificent Muggles to check out the new clothing.
 Humphrey, the shop assistant, greets her and offers to set up an XR communication to show her around the new lines.
 Mrs. Dursley thinks a good idea and agrees.
 Having completed the authentication of the participants, the multimedia communication session is set up between Mrs. Dursley and Humphrey as well as the associated XR devices.

-3.1 For this session Humphrey uses one of the Magnificent Muggles registered images.
+3.1 For this session Humphrey uses one of the Magnificent Muggles registered digital representations.
 During the session, the terminal sends the audio and video data to the network.
 The network does the rendering of the digital image based on the voice, facial expression as well as the gesture, then sends to Mrs. Dursley’s terminal.

+1) The body motion or facial expressions of Humphrey are captured at UE1, which is transmitted to the network.

+2) With the received information about the user’s motion or facial expressions, the network renders the avatar (the dynamic 3D object).

+3) The media data (converted from the 3D object) is then transmitted to the recipient, UE2 of Mrs. Dursley.

+4) The video image (with the rendered avatar) is displayed at the screen of Mrs. Dursley’s terminal.